Dental Implants — DeLand, FL

 Do dental implants last longer than traditional restorations?

-Traditional restorations like bridges, dentures, and crowns typically need to be replaced every seven to 10 years.
+Traditional restorations like bridges, dentures, and crowns typically need to be replaced every 7 to 10 years.
 With dental implants, patients can enjoy their new replacement teeth for over three decades when they care for them properly.
-With regular visits to your implant dentist, Dr. Cowell, you can make sure that they stay in tip-top shape so you can enjoy them for years to come.
+With regular visits to your dentist, Dr. Cowell, you can make sure that they stay in tip-top shape so you can enjoy them for years to come.
+On top of that, we’ll confirm that you have the most favorable treatment outcome possible by confirming your eligibility ahead of time as well as go over any risk factors that could affect your treatment.

 While implant failure is very rare, it does happen.
-When you visit Dr. Cowell for your initial consultation, he’ll ask you a series of questions to assess your risk of this.
+The two main causes of dental implant failure include failed osseointegration and peri-implantitis.
+When you visit Dr. Cowell for your initial consultation, he’ll ask you a series of questions to assess your risk.
 If you have oral health issues like gum disease or bone deterioration, you’ll need to have preparatory procedures like a bone graft or periodontal therapy completed before your surgery can be scheduled.
-Additionally, if you’re a smoker, it’s best to quit, because it can affect the rate at which your mouth is able to heal.
+Additionally, if you’re a smoker, it’s best to quit at least two to four weeks before beginning surgery because it can affect the rate at which your mouth is able to heal.